techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/design_doc_v1dot1.md

 # <a id="top">Design Document v1.1</a> 📘 👷 🔨
 **UNDER CONSTRUCTION**
 This document contains technical and practical information about my application.
-Diagrams, (N)SG rules, deployment visualization, and more, are listed here.
+Diagrams, SG & NACL rules, deployment visualization, and more, are listed here.

 ## Table of Contents
 - [Architecture Design](#architecture-design)